LaurenceA/SEMT20003/README.md

 ## Course Structure

 The course is taught in a "flipped classroom model".
 So there are no in-person lectures (we wouldn't be able to schedule them anyway given the wide range of cohorts on the course).
 Instead, there are extensive pdf notes, iPython notebooks and videos.
-Then, you can ask questions through the 2-hour weekly TA-led problem classes, and the 1-hour weekly lecturer-led QA session (see Feedback below).
+Then, you can ask questions through the 2-hour weekly TA-led problem classes. <!--, and the 1-hour weekly lecturer-led QA session (see Feedback below).-->

 ## Course Materials
 Course materials for each week will be posted here on Monday.
 Course materials each week will include some combination of: